How to log Time Series Data

 ...

-The msg-paths key defines one or more file paths to the type definitions of any messages to be logged.
-This must be specified when using custom message types.
+The `msg-paths` key defines one or more file paths to the *type definitions* of any messages to be logged.

-This example app publishes messages over DDS or ROS 2 to log custom app data.
-It must include paths to the three ROS 2 message packages, as shown below.
+This example app publishes messages over ROS 2 to log custom app data.
+It must include the path to the ROS 2 message package, which is relative with respect to the app source structure, as shown below.

 logging: